cjoakim/azure-cosmos-db-vector-search-openai-python/docs/python_day.md

 This type of search is more nuanced and subtle, but **can yield more relevant search results**.

+---

-### Example Player: Rickey Henderson - Hall of Fame Player, Statistical Unicorn
+## Example Player: Rickey Henderson - Hall of Fame, Statistical Unicorn

 <p align="center">
     <img src="img/rickey-henderson.jpg" width="60%">